Dicklesworthstone/swiss_army_llama/README.md

 - **POST `/get_token_level_embeddings_matrix_and_combined_feature_vector_for_string/`**: Retrieve Token-Level Embeddings and Combined Feature Vector for a Given Input String.
 Retrieve the token-level embeddings and combined feature vector for a given input text using the specified model.
 - **POST `/compute_similarity_between_strings/`**: Compute Similarity Between Two Strings.
 Leverages the `fast_vector_similarity` library to compute the similarity between two given input strings using specified model embeddings and a selected similarity measure.
 - **POST `/search_stored_embeddings_with_query_string_for_semantic_similarity/`**: Get Most Similar Strings from Stored Embeddings in Database.
 Find the most similar strings in the database to the given input "query" text.
+- **POST `/advanced_search_stored_embeddings_with_query_string_for_semantic_similarity/`**: Perform a two-step advanced semantic search.
+First uses FAISS and cosine similarity to narrow down the most similar strings, then applies additional similarity measures for refined comparison.
 - **POST `/get_all_embedding_vectors_for_document/`**: Get Embeddings for a Document.
 Extract text embeddings for a document.
 This endpoint supports plain text, .doc/.docx (MS Word), PDF files, images (using Tesseract OCR), and many other file types supported by the textract library.
 - **POST `/compute_transcript_with_whisper_from_audio/`**: Transcribe and Embed Audio using Whisper and LLM.
 This endpoint accepts an audio file and optionally computes document embeddings.
 The transcription and embeddings are stored, and a ZIP file containing the embeddings can be downloaded.
 - **POST `/get_text_completions_from_input_prompt/`**: Get back multiple completions from the specified LLM model, with the ability to specify a grammar file which will enforce a particular format of the response, such as JSON.